 Are your staff aware of the GDPR?

 The GDPR Staff Awareness E-learning Course is a quick, affordable and effective means of delivering training to multiple learners.
 The course is suitable for all employees whose job involves processing and storing personal data and also for non-technical staff.
-Make sure your organisation is fully GDPR-compliant by enrolling your staff onto the GDPR Staff Awareness E-learning course.
+Help ensure your organisation is fully GDPR-compliant by enrolling your staff onto the GDPR Staff Awareness E-learning course.